Tax credits renewals

 Moving to universal credit and in-year finalisation

-If you have claimed universal credit in the same tax year as you claimed tax credits, the tax credits claim will stop (if it has not already) and HMRC will finalise your tax credit award in-year.
+If you have claimed universal credit in the same tax year as you claimed tax credits or if you receive your migration notice but don’t make your claim for universal credit on or before the deadline date, your tax credits claim will stop (if it has not already) and HMRC will finalise your tax credit award in-year.
 This process, called in-year finalisation, is quite different to the existing tax credits renewals and finalisation process explained on this page.
 There is more about the in-year finalisation process in our moving to universal credit section.

 Normally, this in-year finalisation process is carried out within 30 days of your tax credits award ending.
 Although in previous years HMRC did delay finalising tax credit claims for people moving to universal credit during the renewals period, we understand that in-year finalisation will now usually continue throughout the normal renewals period.
 If you claim universal credit after 6 April but while you are still receiving provisional tax credit payments, you will receive normal renewal papers that you must complete as well as, although not necessarily at the same time, further paperwork to in-year finalise your tax credits claim from 6 April of the current year.
 You must follow the instructions on all paperwork received from HMRC.